1.1 The Free Trial applies only to the use of the Cloud Service and does not apply to any other products or services offered by Couchbase.

 2.2.
-This Cloud Agreement, together with all Orders, SOWs, if any, and the DPA, if applicable, contain the only terms and conditions which govern the relationship between Couchbase and Customer.
+The terms of this Cloud Agreement, together with all Orders, SOWs, if any, and the DPA, if applicable, shall govern the relationship between Couchbase and Customer, except as set forth herein.
 In the event of any conflict between this Cloud Agreement or an Order, and/or the DPA, if applicable, the following order of precedence will apply (in descending order): (1) the DPA, (2) an Order or a SOW, and (3) the Cloud Agreement, only with respect to such conflict.

 3. Access and Use the Cloud Service.